Jdpa357/AirBnB_clone_v3/api/README.md

 ## Description

-* This Directory contains API files and documenation
+* This Directory contains files and documentation on the creation of a RestFul API integration with the AirBnB clone project HTML templates for Holberton School

 ---